1869 Atlantic hurricane season: Hurricane Seven

 A ship about halfway between South America and Cape Verde reported a hurricane on September 11.
 The storm tracked generally west-northwestward, affecting several other ships with damaging winds.
 On September 15, a ship traveling from St. Thomas to England encountered the hurricane and observed a minimum barometric pressure of 979 mbar; this suggested peak winds of 105 mph.
 By September 16 the hurricane had weakened slightly as its track turned to the north and northeast.
 It was last observed on September 18 to the west of the Azores as a tropical storm.

 Tropical Storm Eight

 The only basis for identifying the eighth tropical cyclone of the season was from a report by the bark Crescent Wave.
 On September 14, the ship encountered strong winds and heavy rainfall about halfway between the Lesser Antilles and Cape Verde.
 At the time, the storm was at least 600 mi east of the previous hurricane.
+Chenoweth proposes the removal of this cyclone from HURDAT, with ship data instead associated with the previous storm.